 As phagocytes, neutrophils engulf bacterial cells and other small particles.
 They are key players in the inflammatory response.
 Neutrophils release polypeptide chemokines and lipid mediators of inflammation.
 The release of polypeptide chemokines acts to attract other leukocytes inside the kines that direct the activity of neutrophils and other cells involved in the immune response.
-The lifespan of a neutrophil is short being only around one to four days.

 The next type of leukocyte we'll look at are the eosinophils.
 Again, we're looking at an artist's impression.
 Eosinophils comprise about one to three percent of leukocytes and are roughly the same as neutrophils.
 These are also granulocytes and develop and mature within bone marrow after which they're released into the peripheral bloodstream.

 Here in this micrograph, we see an eosinophil in a blood smear.
 As you can see, this cell type of granulocyte has a bilobed nucleus and like the other granulocytes, it contains oval granules in its cytoplasm.
 In addition to these, eosinophils also contain other substances such as major basic proteins or MBPs, eosinophilic peroxidases and enzymes and other toxins that act to kill helminths and parasitic worms.